 Vaginal discharge is your body’s totally normal way of cleaning your vagina.
 However, abnormal discharge can also be a sign that your IUD has slipped and is irritating your body.
 If you notice that your discharge is off in color, texture, or smell and it’s not a yeast infection or one of the other reasons your discharge can get messed up, contact your doctor to see if your IUD might be the culprit.

-Your period will most likely change after you start your IUD — if you have the hormonal version, you’ll probably start experiencing lighter (or even no) periods once your body gets used to it.
-In contrast, the non-hormonal copper IUD often makes periods heavier, and lots of people experience some spotting for the first couple months after they get their IUDs.
+Your period will most likely change after you start your IUD — if you have the hormonal version, Mirena, you’ll probably start experiencing lighter (or even no) periods once your body gets used to it.
+In contrast, the non-hormonal copper IUD, Paragard, is known to make makes periods heavier, and lots of people experience some spotting for first couple months after they get their IUDs.
 However, if you notice that your bleeding is more intense than usual or you’re spotting heavily between periods, that might be because your IUD is displaced.

 The Bottom Line

-Most people who get IUDs have no challenges.
-However, if you’re one of the unlucky few who does, don’t worry.
-Your doctor will help you out, moving your IUD back into place or giving you a new one if the first one is ejected.
-And then you can go back to living your life — however you choose to live it!
+Most people who get IUDs have no issues whatsoever, and will enjoy up to 10 years of worry-free pregnancy protection.
+If your IUD does move after insertion, though, your doctor can help you out.
+They might pop the device back into place, or give you a new one if the first one is expelled.
+Once that's sorted, you can go back to living your life, however you choose to live it!

 Dr. Mary Jane Minkin, MD, a clinical professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the Yale University School of Medicine